 - Health and safety – safe working in homes and businesses requires a bidder to demonstrate excellence through competency-based certifications such as GasSafe, NICEIC and CHAS, and some of these memberships may be a minimum requirement from the authority.
 Risks such as lone working, working in confined spaces, and the dangers of electricity and mechanical work will need to be accounted for and addressed.

-- Customer service – especially in domestic works, contractors will need to demonstrate their staff can be not just a ‘friendly face’, but can deal quickly with any issues or concerns customers may have.
+- Customer service – especially in domestic works for electrical tenders, contractors will need to demonstrate their staff can be not just a ‘friendly face’, but can deal quickly with any issues or concerns customers may have.
 This covers the whole team, from tradespeople to office staff and senior management.

 - Social value – a focus on the local community and how an individual organisation will benefit the region as part of the contract.
 With youth unemployment at approximately 511,000, buyers often take a keen interest in apprenticeship and return to work schemes that companies can offer to residents in the local area.
 Other focuses can include environmental concerns and promoting local businesses and tradespeople.